The thing about anxiety, is that it is not some mysterious affliction that attacks us out of the blue.

 Well, the first thing I would suggest is for you and your brain to take a little down time and spend time doing stuff “outside of the house” so to speak.

 Do something different every now and then.
 Everything doesn’t always have to be about danger, danger, worry, worry.
 Show a different side of yourselves to each other.
 Learn to appreciate the other great qualities you both have.
-Do some puzzles…go for a walk and spend time with nature….take a class together….learn a new hobby.
-If YOU stop using the parts of your personality that center around worry and danger….then your brain will stop using its own parts that center around worry and danger.
+Do some puzzles.
+Go for a walk and spend time with nature.
+Take a class together.
+Learn a new hobby.
+If YOU stop using the parts of your personality that center around worry and danger, your brain will stop using its own parts that center around worry and danger.
 It’s that easy.

 And because you know your brain is used to life in a different time and era, maybe you could try to be a little sensitive to that fact and try to remain a little calmer when faced with something that is upsetting to you.
-I’m not saying you have to be perfect….its okay to be scared sometimes.
-But maybe if you tried to remain a little calmer, and not get worked up into a frenzy quite as often…that would make your brain feel a little more comfortable in your environment and in turn it wouldn’t be so over-protective.
+I’m not saying you have to be perfect.
+It’s okay to be scared sometimes and feel concern and over-think.
+But maybe if you tried to remain a little calmer, and tried to use distraction techniques to avoid over-analyzing issues in your life, your brain might feel a little more comfortable in your environment and lose the desire to be so over-protective.